Compare FREE Quotes on Roof Insulation!

 1. Access the roof space: Inspect the roof for any signs of damage or moisture issues.

-2. Measure and cut insulation: Measure the space between the joists and cut the insulation boards to fit.
+2. Measure and cut insulation: Wondering how much insulation you’ll need in your roof?
+Start by measuring the spaces between the joists, then cut the insulation boards to fit snugly in each gap.

 3. Install vapour barrier: Place a vapour barrier over the joists to prevent moisture from entering the insulation.